 - Set up an attractive format for your professional grant proposals, avoid using jargon as much as possible

-The way you write your grant proposal tells a lot about you to reviewers.
+How you write your grant proposal tells a lot about you to reviewers.
 They get to judge you as a nonprofit, person, creative, or as a scholar with just your words.
-Allow your field of expertise to act as a guideline of your writing approach; and, ensure your voice and personality reflects in it.
+Allow your field of expertise to guide your writing approach; ensure your voice and personality reflect.

 Remain professional and keep the tone of the application serious.
-Remember objectives of the organization you are applying to are critical to this grant writing process.
-As long as your project aligns with its goals, and you are able to convince them of its viability with measurable results, it is only a matter of days before you get your grant.
+Remember that the organization's objectives are critical to this grant writing process.
+As long as your project aligns with its goals and you can convince them of its viability with measurable results, it is only a matter of days before you get your grant.

 Your grant application should have three sections: the introduction, body, and conclusion.
-This is a great time to keep in mind your audience as well; they want you to be organized enough so that their money can go the distance.
+This is a great time to keep in mind your audience; be organized enough so that their money can go the distance.
 Think of it as telling a story about what you are trying to do.
-Your complete application will include more paragraphs such as the budget or timeline for completion.
-The key here is to remain succinct while conveying information clearly in each paragraph.
+Your complete application will include more paragraphs, such as the budget or timeline for completion.
+The key here is to remain succinct while conveying information clearly in each section.

-Let's get to the common sections, their names, and brief descriptions of every proposal.
+Let's get to the standard sections, their names, and brief descriptions of every proposal.
 Keep your writing process to be as unique as possible.

-Cover letter is a brief paragraph of the introduction.
-It should include the name and contact information for your organization, project title, why this project is important to you, and what it will mean for the community.
+A cover letter is a brief paragraph of the introduction.
+It should include your organization's name and contact information, project title, why this project is important to you, and what it will mean for the community.
 It is also called the 'Title Page'.
 You may utilize a cover letter template from a relevant grant application template.

 Introduction or Statement of Need

 Here you introduce yourself as well as summarize your topic for readers.
-The first few paragraphs set up your story: who you are?
+The first few paragraphs set up your story: who are you?
 What do you want to accomplish that no one else can?
-Why now is a good to fund and in fact satisfy your primary or secondary objectives?
-Grant funding organizations would love to find out if your project is suitable enough to accomplish parts of their mission.
+Grant funding organizations will love to find out if your project is suitable enough to achieve parts of their mission.

-This is a brief summary of the current knowledge on your topic.
-Your goal here is to briefly summarize what's been done and why it matters, in order to demonstrate that you have thoroughly thought about this problem before proposing a solution.
+This is a summary of the current knowledge on your topic.
+Your goal here is to briefly summarize what you've done and why it matters to demonstrate that you have thoroughly thought about this problem before proposing a solution.

 The narrative is where the actual body of grant proposals begins.
-Think of it as the heart of each proposal and focus on writing it as accurately and relevantly as possible.
+Think of it as the heart of each bid and focus on writing it as accurately and relevantly as possible.

 Enhance your textual power by complementing it with visual data and social proof.